Publication under the Energy Industry Act (Energiewirtschaftsgesetz - EnWG)

 Minimum technical requirements for plants on the low-voltage grid can be found in the

-Technical Connection Requirements for connecting to the Low Voltage Network (TAB NS Nord 2012 - Edition 2016) (PDF 944 kB)
+- Technical Connection Requirements for connecting to the Low Voltage Network (TAB NS Nord 2019) (PDF 2 MB)

 Die Allgemeine Bedingungen für den Netzzugang sind Bestandteil des Netznutzungsvertrags.

 Grid expansion plan under Section 14 para.
 1b EnWG

 Berlin's 110 kV distribution network is undergoing a high level of replacement and expansion of grid nodes and improvements to the condition of the grid, in response to the increased rate of approaching change in the generation situation and demands on the grid.